jenna-tb-ekwealor/meep_lab/content/home/slider.md

 content:
   slides:
     - title: Welcome!
-      content: The SFSU MEEP Lab investigates moss adaptations to the desiccating and irradiating coniditions of life on land.
+      content: The SFSU MEEP Lab investigates moss adaptations to the desiccating and irradiating coniditions of life on land
       align: center
       background:
         position: right